careychua/CS50x/README.md

 # CS50x Project
 ## Python: Cash
+Implement a program that calculates the minimum number of coins required to give a user change.

 ---

 ## [Project Requirements](https://cs50.harvard.edu/x/2020/psets/6/cash/)
-1. The program asks the user how much change is owed and then spits out the minimum number of coins with which said change can be made.
+1. The program asks the user how much change is owed and then prints out the minimum number of coins with which said change can be made.

 2. Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).